-I visited Taipei last January, just a few days before the coronavirus outbreak made its presence known and caused global lockdown.
-After being busy for while, here I am finally ready to start documenting every interesting finding I found and experienced during the trip.
-One of my favourite was visiting Beitou in the north of …
+I visited Taipei last January, just a few days before the coronavirus outbreak became known and led to global lockdowns.
+After being busy for while, here I am finally ready to start documenting the interesting places I found and experiences I had during the trip.
+One of my favorites was visiting Beitou, located in the …

 Historical Village of Hokkaido

 Looking back at these photographs, I can’t help but feel a yearning for snow.
 It was the heaviest snow I’ve experienced in my life so far.
 Everywhere I looked, it was all white.
-The snow rose up to more than a knee high.
-I know Sapporo would be cold in winter but I didn’t know …
+The snow rose to more than knee-high.
+I knew Sapporo would be cold in winter, but I didn’t expect the snow to …

 Winter in Sapporo

 I will never get sick of seeing winter pictures, especially of a city as charming as Sapporo.
 Compared to Hakodate, Sapporo is way colder but also more lively.
-The city is bigger and busier as it is the capital of Hokkaido Prefecture and also the 5th largest city in Japan.
-However, when the snow started …
+The city is bigger and busier, as it is the capital of Hokkaido Prefecture and also the 5th largest city in Japan.
+However, when the snow starts …

 Goryokaku Park

-During my short trip in Hakodate, I visited Goryokaku Park which is a huge star-shaped historical fort built in the last years of Edo Period (1940s).
-Since it had been snowing all night before, the snow has transformed the whole park into an endless field of white.
-It is like a view taken out of …
+During my short trip in Hakodate, I visited Goryokaku Park, which is a huge star-shaped historical fort built in the last years of the Edo Period (1800s).
+Since it had been snowing all night before, the snow had transformed the whole park into an endless field of white.
+It looked like a view taken out …

 Winter in Hakodate

-With Christmas approaching, I think it is a good time to share that winter trip I had in Japan.
+With Christmas approaching, I think it’s a good time to share that winter trip I had in Japan.
 Let’s start with Hakodate, because it’s the first city I stopped by when I reached Hokkaido.
 Hokkaido is the coldest island in Japan.
-During winter, most streets, houses and buildings will be covered with snow.
-The …
+During winter, most streets, houses, and buildings are covered with snow.
+The snow itself …

 DIY Soap at Innisfree Jeju House

-Some time ago when I was travelling to Jeju Island, I visited Innisfree Jeju House and went in for their mini activity of making your own soap.
-It was my first soap-making experience and I really enjoyed moulding my own soap.
-But before I start talking about the soap-making activity, let’s take a look at …
+Some time ago, when I was travelling to Jeju Island, I visited Innisfree Jeju House and joined their mini activity of making your own soap.
+It was my first soap-making experience, and I really enjoyed moulding my own soap.
+But before I start talking about the soap-making activity, let’s take a look at this fun …